jeanpierrefortune/keyple-plugin-springcard-android-pcsc-java-lib/springcard-pcsclike-plugin/src/main/kdoc/overview.md

-# Package org.calypsonet.keyple.plugin.bluebird
+# Package com.springcard.keyple.plugin.android.pcsc

-This document is the specification of the API dedicated to the integration of the Android Bluebird plugin in a Android Keyple Application.
+This document is the specification of the API dedicated to the integration of the Android Pcsc plugin in an Android Keyple Application.